 Want to talk lead gen with the blogging experts at RH&Co?
 Get in touch today.

 Every marketer has their favourite way of describing the stages of the buyer journey.
-Some stick to the basics with Awareness, Consideration and Decision.
-Others prefer AIDA: Attention, Interest, Desire, Action.
-You’ve also got the awareness journey: problem aware, solution aware, most aware.
+Some stick with E St Elmo Lewis’s original AIDA model: Attention, Interest, Desire, Action.
+Others simplify it to Awareness, Consideration and Decision.
+Still others prefer an ‘awareness journey’: problem aware, solution aware, most aware and so on.

 All are helpful to a degree, especially when planning your broader marketing strategy and channel mix.
 But if you try to apply them to generating topic ideas for your content marketing plan they’re not always so effective.